Were you Injured in a Rollover Crash?By Stewart J. Guss on September 13th, 2018

 How We Help Injured Car Accident Victims

 When you are dealing with serious injuries, the last thing you need is additional concerns about a legal case and financial recovery.
 In addition, insurance companies regularly take advantage of unrepresented parties, resulting in a much smaller payout than you deserve.
-Our law firm handles every aspect of your claim, including:
+Our law firm handles every aspect of your car accident claim, including:

 - Filing the appropriate insurance claims